Maven Central Publishing Limits⚓︎

 - Developers and consumers can continue to rely on Maven Central as the default source for public Java components.

-The new limits are focused on high-volume publishing patterns that operate at commercial or infrastructure scale.
-They are not intended to disrupt ordinary community open source publishing.
+These changes are focused on high-volume publishing patterns that operate at commercial or infrastructure scale.
+They are not intended to disrupt community open source publishing, emergency fixes, or legitimate projects whose publishing patterns happen to look unusual in the data.

 What Are the Maven Central Publishing Limits?⚓︎